wix-incubator/template-store-example/README.md

 inside.

-Then after you committed something just do
+Then once you changed templates and committed something just do

 ```bash